saveoursecrets/sdk/README.md

 To see the code in action [download the app](https://saveoursecrets.com/#downloads).

-See the [overview](/doc/overview.md) for concepts and terminology, the [API documentation for the SDK](https://docs.rs/sos-sdk/latest/sos_sdk/) or the [API documentation for the networking library](https://docs.rs/sos-net/latest/sos_net/).
+See the [overview](/doc/overview.md) for concepts and terminology, the [API documentation for the SDK](https://docs.rs/sos-sdk/latest/sos_sdk/) or the [API documentation for the networking library](https://docs.rs/sos-net/latest/sos_net/) and check out the [sync protocol API types](https://docs.rs/sos-protocol/) for common networking code.

 ## Server

-The server can be run using docker writing account data to the `sandbox/accounts` directory:
+The server can be run using docker; account data is written to the `sandbox/accounts` directory:

 ```
 docker compose up